Taxation of property

-As a general rule, living in a property before letting it out will not get around the 3% surcharge.
-The only situation where the surcharge will not apply is when your buy-to- let purchase is your only property, such as where you are personally living in rented accommodation.
+As a general rule, living in a property before letting it out will not get around the surcharge.
+The only situation where the surcharge will not apply is when your buy-to-let purchase is your only property, such as where you are personally living in rented accommodation.

 Personal or corporate purchase?

 An important decision that you will have to make at the outset is whether to purchase your buy-to-let property personally or through a limited company.
-The restriction to the tax deductibility of finance costs has increased the relative attractiveness of the company route.
-The low rate of company tax (currently 19%, falling to 17% from April 2020) also means that this option makes sense if you are aiming to retain profits for reinvestment in additional property or to repay some of your financing.
+The restriction to the tax deductibility of finance costs (explained below) has made the company route more attractive.
+The low rate of corporation tax (currently 19%, falling to 17% from April 2020) also means this option makes sense if you are aiming to retain profits for reinvestment in additional property or to repay some of your financing.